-Design is integrated into everything we see and do.
+Art & Design is integrated into everything we see and do.
 It directly influences our perceptions of the world around us and how we interact with it.
-Working behind the scenes to provider the most compelling experiences?
-Design graduates.
+Working behind the scenes to provide the most compelling experiences?
 From working with your hands to unleashing your creativity, there are many reasons to go into this exhilarating field.

-But all design degrees aren’t created equal.
-One of the most exciting places to pursue your design degree dreams?
+But all art and design degrees aren’t created equal.
+One of the most exciting places to pursue your artistic dreams?
 The Netherlands.
-Here’s a closer look at the benefits of studying design in the Netherlands, along with a cutting-edge program that distinguishes itself from the rest.
+Here’s a closer look at the benefits of studying art & design in the Netherlands, along with a cutting-edge program that distinguishes itself from the rest.

-You have many choices when it comes to choosing a destination for you design studies.
+You have many choices when it comes to choosing a destination for your art & design studies.
 So why the Netherlands?

 For starters, the country boasts a rich history of design.
 In decreeing the Netherlands as the place to visit for design lovers, Vogue proposes, “The Netherlands has always had a place on art lovers’ must-visit lists.
 There’s the Van Gogh Museum and the Rijksmuseum in Amsterdam, and works by the Dutch masters are sprinkled throughout the country.
 Yet there’s another art movement that’s just as important but often gets overlooked in the presence of so many other masterpieces.
 De Stijl (meaning “the style” in Dutch) is the minimalistic art movement that emerged in the 20th century when a pioneering group of Dutch artists and designers employed only the essentials in their work: vertical and horizontal lines and black, white, and primary colors.”

-Indeed, the country’s culture is steeped in a belief in the power of design.
-Continues Vogue of the guiding force behind the Netherland’s path to becoming a design powerhouse, “The artists’ ultimate goal was to create a new society through additional work in interior design, furniture, and architecture.”
+Indeed, the country’s culture is steeped in a belief in the power of art and design.
+“The Stijl wasn’t all about painting either”, continues Vogue about the guiding force behind the Dutch path to becoming a design powerhouse.
+“The artists’ ultimate goal was to create a new society through additional work in interior design, furniture, and architecture.”

-Today, the Dutch creative industry continues to build on the country’s international reputation in the field of design, laying claim to famous designers such as Marcel Wanders, Tord Boontje, Jurgen Bey and Hella Jongerius with a multitude of emerging artists poised to join them.
+Today, the Dutch creative industry continues to build on the country’s international reputation in the field of art & design, laying claim to famous designers such as Marcel Wanders, Tord Boontje, Jurgen Bey and Hella Jongerius with a multitude of emerging artists poised to join them.
 To what can the country attribute its status as a “hotbed of innovation, creativity and design,” according to Study in Holland?
-A strong education system for designers -- with cutting-edge masters degree programs as an integral part of it.
+A strong education system for artists and designers -- with cutting-edge master’s degree programs as an integral part of it.

-Explains Robin Punt, who heads up the bachelor’s of Fine Art degree program, as well as the Frank Mohr Institute, which houses Fine Art and Design MA degree programs in Painting and MADtech (Media, Art, Design & Technology) at the Minerva Art Academy in Groningen, “The diversity of the Dutch master-level programmes is a distinctive aspect of higher art education in the Netherlands.
+Robin Punt is the head of the Frank Mohr Institute, which houses Fine Art and Design MA degree programs in Painting and MADtech (Media, Art, Design & Technology) at Minerva Art Academy in Groningen.
+Punt explains; “The diversity of the Dutch master-level programmes is a distinctive aspect of higher art education in the Netherlands.
 This gives ample room to the situation that artistic practices, and the domain of the arts in the Netherlands are characterized by a number of core values: creativity as a goal unto itself, critical thinking, social engagement, freedom and tolerance.”

 Factor in English-taught programs, internationally recognized degrees, a multicultural environment, affordable study costs, and the Netherland’s “gateway to Europe” location, and the allures of the Netherlands continue to grow.